Varbin/devicepasswords/docs/how-to/app-integration.md

 See [dovecot manual regarding password schemes](https://doc.dovecot.org/configuration_manual/authentication/password_schemes/) for the supported hashing algorithms.
 To support multiple hashes, you need to use prefixes for the password hashes.
 Otherwise, you can set the (default) hash with `default_pass_scheme`.
-This software currently only prefixes the `ldap_` variants.
+This software currently only prefixes the `ldap_` and `dovecot_` variants.
+For SCRAM authentication,
+either user plaintext or the Dovecot specific `dovecot_scram_sha<bits>` hashes.

 !!! tip "Password query returned multiple matches"

      Password lookups must only a single entry for Dovecot.

-     As users can have multiple device passwords, the query must validate the password.
+     One solution is to use unique login names (see [interface customization](interface.md)), and return the original username.
+     Another solution is to validate the password in the query itself.
      As this is database specific, you may want to look at [database side password validation](password-validation.md).

      This may make the use of challenge-response authentication – e.g. SCRAM or NTLM – with multiple device passwords impossible.

-Below is a configuration example for _plaintext_ passwords.
+Below are some configuration examples.

 === "dovecot.conf"